Credit: @brittttttttt._ on Instagram

 Discover glittering wintry landscapes on a snowmobile as you glide along the more than 8,000 miles of snowmobile corridor trails that crisscross New York State.
 Head to the Adirondacks’ Tug Hill area (pictured) for hundreds of miles of heavily forested trails, as well as trailside restaurants and hotels that cater to the winter snowmobiling community.
 Letchworth State Park has more than 25 miles of trails offering riders spectacular views of the gorge and waterfalls at this marvel known as the “Grand Canyon of the East.”
 Discover the endless miles of snowmobiling this winter in New York State.

-5. Go Snow Tubing (Various Regions)
+11. Go Snow Tubing or Tobogganing (Various Regions)

 A family rides a tube down a lit up hill at Peek N Peak Resort